akio7624/YomeiriTools/README.md

 This method is generally recommended when modifying files within an APK file.

-ymtools.exe MAKE_IDX -i <input_apk_path ...> -o <output_path>
+ymtools.exe MAKE_IDX -i <input_apk_path ...> -o <output_path> -d <apk_parent_dir_name>

 -i P  A listing of APK file paths to be used for generating the IDX file.
 -o P  save the idx file in path P
+-d N  Name of the parent folder containing the source apk file N

 Generate IDX files from APK files separated by spaces.
 ```